Finding the Mapleton Tramline today

 All of the black and white aerial photographs accessible below are Copyright Commonwealth of Australia (Geoscience Australia), 1940.
 They appear in their own windows, so that comparison between them and the cadastral maps can be facilitated.

-On the ground-level colour photographs taken by the writer, the tramway route is indicated with white dots, if it is otherwise not readily apparent.
+On the ground-level colour photographs taken by the writer, the tramway route is

 Google Earth